 - a telephone helpline service before first appointment, between appointments and following discharge to local services

-We also run a nurse-led clinic for therapeutics and are developing a parallel nurse-led clinic for patients post-diagnosis.
+We also run a parallel nurse-led clinic for patients post-diagnosis.

 Special interest groups